thomasding/td-vimrc/README.md

         > Undo history used to be a linear structure.
 You cannot return to the
         > original state after undoing to a previous state and then doing more
         > editing.
-Using undotree, the undo history forms a tree so that you
+Using undotree, the undo history forms a tree so that
         > undoing and editing creates a new branch in the history tree, and you
         > are able to reach any state in the tree.

-        > To toogle the undo tree window, press `,u` in Normal mode.
+        > To toggle the undo tree window, press `,u` in Normal mode.
         > Move the cursor to the preferred state in the tree and press `<Enter>` to revert to a previous state.

         > `>{Number}<` indicates the current state. `S` and `s` indicate the save point.